garysweaver/irie/README.md

 end
 ```

+#### Primary Keys

+Supports composite primary keys.
+If `@model_class.primary_key.is_a?(Array)`, show/edit/update/destroy will use your two or more request params for the ids that make up the composite.

 #### Specifying Rendering Options

 If you need to change the options to use when rendering a valid response, use `valid_render_options`, e.g. if you wanted to specify the serializer option in the index render: